rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#12-May-2020.md

 This month, what strikes us most is the proliferation of Rust cryptography, and especially zero-knowledge proof, projects.
-Even blockchains that aren't primarily implemented in Rust are increasingly looking to Rust for their crenigaypto.
+Even blockchains that aren't primarily implemented in Rust are increasingly looking to Rust for their crypto.
 So many of these are springing up that we've lost track, so we spent some time doing a survey of the world of Rust crypto and zero-knowledge proofs, and what we found kind of blew us away!
 For Rust blockchain developers there are an